Bobliuuu/Bobliuuu/README.md

 I'm Jerry, a grade 11 student at Pierre Elliott Trudeau HS!
 Most of my repos are private right now, but I will update everything at some point :)

 <!--
+Anyways, I would tell you a joke about UDP, but you probably wouldn't get it.

 **Bobliuuu/Bobliuuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: